fac26/week7-9-ArtBadge/README.md

 #### How did you verify your project worked correctly?

-We used Cypress end-to-end testing to verify that our project functions correctly.
+- We used Cypress end-to-end testing to verify that our project functions correctly.

 `Identify and create test scenarios which satisfy the project specification (S6)`

-We created two general tests replicating a user journey which takes them through our website, using Cypress Testing.
+- We created two general tests replicating a user journey which takes them through our website, using Cypress Testing.
 The first tested our Navigation Bar component, which is prominent throughout our site, and allows the user to navigate the app via icons.
 In order to make the Cypress Testing work, we added `data-cy="[icon function]"` props to the original NavBar component, which the file in
 Cypress Testing could then target.
+The second test file verifies that the sign-in functionality is working correctly, including being able to validate an email and password.

 #### Did writing automated tests catch any bugs?

+- Although not 'bugs' as such, there were conflicts in the package-lock.json file whenever we pulled down from the remote `main` branch to the local `cypresstesting` branch, so as to have an up-to-date version of what was in the main.
+This is because the `main` branch had a lot of
+Supabase packages, as a result of downloading and installing Supabase, which had not featured in the `cypresstesting` branch.
+Meanwhile, the `main` branch did not have any Cypress Testing packages, but the `cypresstesting` branch did, as a result of downloading and installing Cypress Testing.
+The two appeared to clash, though Git allowed a combination.
+Initially, we dealt with the conflicts by indeed accepting a combination of both packages in the package-lock.json file of the `cypresstesting` branch, but just befeore merging what was in the `cypresstesting` branch to `main`, we deliberately deleted the package-lock.json file in the `cypresstesting`.
+This ensured thatt there was no chance of 'contagion' from the package-lock.json files in the `cypresstesting` branch affecting the `main` branch, which could make the app not work.
+Then, once we had merged to main, we then did an `npm install` into the Cypress testing, to get the package-lock.json back.

 `Analyse unit testing results and review the outcomes, correcting errors.
 (S4)`

+E2E (end-to-end) unit testing results are of great help to identify and solve the issues.
+Cypress Testing allows both e2e testing and component testing; the former tests all elements and components on a page, while the latter can iteratively test an individual component on a page, in isolation from everything else on that page.
+In the limited time that we had, we did not have a chance to try out component testing, only e2e testing.

 </details>